 Do third parties have the right to take part in or comment on the registration process?

 Any person, other than the applicant, has the right to submit to the examiner publications that are directly related to the invention.
 Such documents may be submitted during the prosecution but ending two months after the commencement of examination.

-Once the patent application is allowed and published in the Patents Gazette, there are 3 months for a third party to oppose it.
+Once the patent application is allowed and published in the Patents Gazette, a third party has 3 months to oppose it..
 If no opposition is filed within three months, the patent is granted.

 Observations may be filed by any third party regarding the eligibility of the proposed mark during the examination of the mark by the ILPTO.
 The ILPTO notifies the applicant of such observations, allowing the applicant to respond thereto.
 Unless the applicant responds to the observations and/or requests to attend a hearing before the Registrar within three months, the ILPTO will issue a notification that the registration process has not been completed.
 Unless the applicant requests an extension or responds to said notification within three months, the application will be abandoned.

 Once a mark is published there is a three-month period within which any third party who has a stand pursuant to the Israeli Trademark Ordinate may file opposition.

 What (if any) steps can the applicant take if registration is refused?

 The applicant can first try to overcome a refusal directly with the patent examiners.
 An application for appeal can be submitted to the Registrar of Patents as a second step, in which the applicant will argue against the objection in an attempt to persuade the registrar.
 The third step, in the case of a refusal by the registrar, is an appeal before the district court.
 The final step is a request of permission to appeal to the Supreme Court.